strangeloopcanon/hotweights/docs/PRESETS.md

 Notes

 - The adaptive window publishes current vs recommended window via metrics; use the provided Grafana dashboard to monitor inflight buckets/bytes, congestion risk, and path utilization.
-- For multi-node clusters, pair CUDA-IPC intra-node with UCX or MPI inter-node as needed.
+- For multi-node clusters, pair CUDA-IPC intra-node with the auto-selected CPU transport (MPI > UCX) for inter-node traffic.